medyenn/Airline-Intelligence-CLI/Readme.md

 - Exit the application.

-/!\ NOTE: In order to be able to work with this simple program and get the results, you'll need an API Key from the website : https://aviationstack.com the aviationstack website offers a free api key, while the aviation data set is limited and not up to date!
+/!\ NOTE: In order to be able to work with this simple program and get the results, you'll need an API Key from the website : https://aviationstack.com and put it in a .env file and name it AVIATIONSTACK_API_KEY.
+The aviationstack website offers a free api key, while the aviation data set is limited and not up to date!

 ## Project Architecture